top of page

 Biography

-In the orchestra she has performed almost exclusively as First Harp.
-Mention should be made of the OSI of Italian Switzerland, the Fondazione Toscanini of Parma, La Fenice of Venice, the Regio of Turin, the Arena of Verona, the Comunale of Bologna, the ORT Orchestra of Tuscany; in the 1980s, the Maggio Musicale Fiorentino, the RAI orchestras of Naples and Milan, the Teatro Petruzzelli, the ORV, the Internazionale d'Italia, the Sinfonica of Sanremo, the Young IPO.
+After graduating with highest honors and improvement with the solo harp of the Israel Philharmonic, Cristiana Passerini began an intense solo, chamber and orchestral activity.
+Nextime, A. Toscanini, FontanaMix, I Virtuosi Italiani, I Solisti Dauni, Icarus, Octandre are some of the ensembles with which she has collaborated, also recording for the Dynamic and Arkadia labels.
+In orchestra, she has performed almost exclusively as first harp, playing with the OSI of Italian Switzerland, the Fondazione Toscanini of Parma, La Fenice of Venice, the Regio of Turin, the Arena of Verona, the Comunale of Bologna, the ORT Orchestra of Tuscany, the Maggio Musicale Fiorentino, the RAI orchestras of Naples and Milan, the Teatro Petruzzelli, the ORV, the Internazionale d'Italia, the Sinfonica of Sanremo, and the Young IPO.

-With the Milan label La Bottega Discantica, she has recorded several solo CDs on Baroque praxis: the single “Georg Friedrich Händel, Harp Music” released in 2024, the box set “J.S.
-Bach, The French Suites” in 2020 which was awarded 5 stars by the magazine Rivista Musica and the single “J.S.
-Bach, Suites” in 2009 with librettos, respectively, by renowned musicologists such as Bruno Zanolini, Marco Moiraghi and Mario Baroni.
+Mention should be made in this regard of solo CDs published with the Milanese label La Bottega Discantica: the single “Georg Friedrich Händel, Harp Music” released in 2024 and awarded on MusicVoice with score 5/5, the box set “J.S.
+Bach, The French Suites” from 2020, awarded with 5 stars by Rivista Musica, and the single “J.S.
+Bach, Suites” from 2009 with booklets, respectively, by renowned musicologists such as Bruno Zanolini, Marco Moiraghi and Mario Baroni.
+In addition, he has published scores for Ut Orpheus and Rugginenti-Volontè, including Bach's Suite BWV 997, another first in the harp repertoire, which was selected as a compulsory test at the 50th International Harp Contest in Israel.